cf-platform-eng/isv-ci-toolkit/tests/install-uninstall-pas-tile/README.md

 This will fetch the test image and begin the test execution.
 Depending on the complexity of the integration, this could take tens of minutes to an hour or two.

 ## Advanced Topics

 ### Makefile

-There are some make targets to aid running and trouble shooting tests.
+There are some make targets to aid running and troubleshooting tests.
 There are also make targets to test the tools.

 ### Requirements

 Using the Makefile requires a few tools:

 - [BATS](https://github.com/bats-core/bats-core) to test shell scripts
 - [shellcheck](https://github.com/koalaman/shellcheck) to lint shell scripts

 ### Running the test

 To use the Makefile to run the test (this requires the same environment variables as above):

 ```bash